jbcodeforce/python-code/docs/index.md

 **Advantages:**

-* Since 2022 may be the 1st most used programming language
+* Since 2022 Python is maybe the 1st most used programming language
-* A lot of libraries, used a lot by data scientists, data pipeline and web dev.
+* A lot of libraries, used by a lot of data scientists, data pipeline and web dev.
 * Combines functional and Object Oriented Programming, with support to dynamic class creation and dynamic function call.
 * Language of choices for Machine Learning development
 * Raspberry PI language of choice
-* Even new libraries are done to implement server side user interface, with project like Streamlit, [gradio.app](https://www.gradio.app/docs/), [Nice gui](https://nicegui.io/); [taipy](taipy.io)
+* Even new libraries are done to implement server side user interface, with project like Streamlit, [gradio.app](https://www.gradio.app/docs/), [Nice gui](https://nicegui.io/); [taipy](https://taipy.io)

 **Disadvantages:**